Standard-Unix-Notes/unix-notes/docs/USING_NOTES.md

 the spaces replaced with underscores.
 So if you enter *notes add my new note* you will create 'my_new_note'.

+If available *notes* will use GNU shred(1) to delete any temporary files.
+If unavailable it will default back to rm(1).

 ## Sub-command config